 Sure, you can definitely apply your creativity to varying degrees of complication, but your pet won’t know (or care) how much time you put into DIY pet gifts.
 The following make a big impact without taking up an exorbitant amount of time or money:

 - T-shirt tug toy – Dogs generally love their owner’s scent, so it makes sense to give an old t-shirt a new purpose.
 Not only will your dog have an olfactory connection to the toy, but he or she will love the game of tug!

 - Spring pole toy – Do you have a young pet with lots of energy?
 This fun contraption helps young pets get the exercise they need to stay healthy and happy, and it’s very amusing to watch.

 - Felt sushi – What cat would turn down a plate full of felt sashimi?
 Especially when it’s stuffed with catnip.

 - Smart kitty puzzle – Ok, this toy does require some sewing, but the end product is so charming and interesting to cats, good ‘ol Fido may want a turn, too.

 Oh So Yummy!

 Delectable items are customary during the holidays.
 Why not include your pet in the practice?
 For example, this yum yum dispenser has the potential to outwit your clever pet, or raise some IQ points.
 Try out these simple dog treats to win some points with your pup, or any of these DIY cat treat recipes.

-We all love new threads, and your pet may really enjoy the positive results from sporting any of these fancy dog ties, upcycled belt collars, or pet sweaters made from old clothes.
+We all love new threads, and your pet may really enjoy the positive results from sporting these upcycled belt collars or pet sweaters made from old clothes.
 We know we’d love see some snapshots of your pet all dressed up!